 Springfield/Robertson Community Mourns The Passing Of Longtime Police Officer William Watkins

-UPDATE: See a live interview with Watkins at the bottom of this report filmed in 2015 during a Shop With A Cop, an event close to his heart.
+UPDATE: See a live interview with Watkins at the bottom of this report recorded in 2015 during a Shop With A Cop, an event close to his heart.

 SPRINGFIELD TENNESSEE: (Smokey Barn News) – Just eight months after his retirement, Smokey Barn News has learned that long time Springfield Police Officer, Crime Stopper Board member, and community leader, William Watkins has died, he was 63.